mia-platform/documentation/docs/development_suite/api-console/advanced-section/dev-console-config/advanced_name_core.md

 In this section you will find all the information to give more power to your platform

 :::info
-**Requirements**
-To change all the advanced settings, users should access the API Console and go to the Advanced Section
+To change all the advanced settings, you have to access to the Console, go to the Advanced Section and click on the `Advanced` tab
 :::

 ## How to change the name of core services